thinking-with-computers/ludus-spec/roadmap.md

 	- [ ] execute

 ### Major projects
 Executing on these is the path out of pre-alpha into alpha, and the prerequisite to asking others to engage in the language.
-Not necessarily completely worked out, but
+Not necessarily completely worked out, but worked out *enough*.
+(What's enough?)

+#### REPL
+We have